 The decay rates for SOM1-surface, SOM1-soil, SOM2, and SOM3 determine the maximum decomposition rate (k) of the four soil organic matter pools.

 User Tip: The decay rates should be adjusted to so that the changes in each of the soil pools between year 0 (input file) and year 1 are realistic.
-In most landscapes, the relative changes in the soil pools are higher in the upper than the lower horizons.
-Therefore, the maximum decay rates should be higher in the surficial than the deeper pools (i.e. DecayRateSurf>DecayRateSOM1> DecayRateSOM2>DecayRateSOM3).
+In most landscapes, the maximum decay rates should be higher in the active than the more passive pools (i.e. DecayRateSurf>DecayRateSOM1> DecayRateSOM2>DecayRateSOM3).
 Also, the total amount of C in soil should slowly increase over time in the absence of disturbance.

 N volatilization and Denitrification

 The fraction of mineral N lost through ammonia volatilization and denitrification per month.
-This fraction is not fire related; fire related volatilization is modeled separately).
+This fraction is not fire-related; fire-related volatilization is modeled separately).
 Units: dimensionless.

 User Tip: This parameter should be adjusted so that Nvol (output parameter of N volatilization) ranges from 0 to ~0.3 for uplands and 0.3 to 1 g m-2 year-1 for wetlands (Seitzinger et al. 2006).